 Fáilte Ireland has several schemes in place to support the industry at this difficult time.
 The Covid19 Adaptation Fund, The Coach Tourism Business Continuity Scheme and the newly announced Continuity Support Strategic Fund and Covid19 Restrictions Support Scheme (CRSS) are supports that are aimed at easing the impact of Covid19 on the tourism trade.
 The Fáilte Ireland website provides industry advice on COVID 19 at this link https://www.failteireland.ie/Utility/Covid-19.aspx .

-Fáilte Ireland have created a Industry FAQ’s document you can download it here.
+Fáilte Ireland has created an Industry FAQ’s document you can download it Click Here

 There will be weekly bulletins on consumer sentiment and behaviour, industry insights, and the international impact of COVID-19.
 This information will be collated from our ongoing engagement with the COVID-19 Tourism Industry Advisory Group and uploaded here every Tuesday.
 Click here

 Fáilte Ireland has introduced an Employee Wellbeing Programme aimed at supporting employees across all sectors of the hospitality industry during these difficult times.
 Fáilte Ireland, in partnership with PulseLearning, is offering the I Am Here: Rapid Response service to the Irish tourism industry.
 This is a programme of mental health support and learning within the workplace and beyond